What Are the Latest Roblox Platform Updates and Developer Announcements in March 2026?

 For game developers, the possibilities are enormous.
 Building destruction systems no longer require pre-fractured mesh variants—you can dynamically fragment geometry when players damage structures.
 Procedural dungeon generators can carve doorways and windows into modular mesh pieces.
 Terrain systems can blend and subtract custom rock or structure meshes.
 Creative sandbox games can offer players mesh-based building tools that rival professional 3D modeling software.

 Because this is a Studio Beta, performance characteristics and edge cases are still being refined.
 Developers should test thoroughly with various mesh complexities and monitor the DevForum for updates on optimization best practices and known limitations.
+The March 30 - April 3 Weekly Recap notes that delta updates have been released for faster Solid Modeling performance, addressing early feedback from developers testing the system at scale.

 What Is Phase 2 of the Avatar Joint Upgrade and How Does It Improve Avatar Quality?